23 Surprising, Healthy Benefits of Alcohol

 Vino Can Boost Your Vaccine’s Effects

-Ordering a glass of wine to your meal can work in your favor during cold and flu season.
-A study published in Vaccine suggest that drinking wine with dinner a few times a week can help enhance the effects of vaccines.
-Researchers gave 12 monkeys small pox vaccines, then gave them access to either 4 percent ethanol or sugar water with the same amount of calories (the control group).
+Ordering a glass of wine with your meal can work in your favor during cold and flu season.
+A study published in Vaccine suggests that drinking wine with dinner a few times a week can help enhance the effects of vaccines.
+Researchers gave 12 monkeys smallpox vaccines, then gave them access to either 4 percent ethanol or sugar water with the same amount of calories (the control group).
 They tracked the monkeys’ alcohol consumption for 14 months, vaccinating them again after the first seven months.
 Although the monkeys all responded to the first vaccine similarly, the moderate drinkers of the test group saw increased vaccine response than both the non-drinkers and heavy drinkers after the second.

 White Wine Is Weight-Loss Friendly

-It seems that red wine gets all the credit for being healthy, but fear not, white wine lovers; there’s been previous evidence that supports white wine as the better option for weight loss.
-A study also found that white wine’s phenols have a higher antioxidant count than the ones found in red.
-Here are 16 Wines for Weight Loss that a waist-friendly and wallet-friendly.
+It seems that red wine gets all the credit for being healthy, but fear not white wine lovers; there’s been previous evidence that supports white wine as the better option for weight loss.
+A study in the Drugs Under Experimental and Clinical Research journal found that white wine’s phenols have a higher antioxidant count than the ones found in red.
+These wines for weight loss are both waist-friendly and wallet-friendly.

-A Glass of Cab Could Enhance Your Workout
+A Glass of Cabernet Could Enhance Your Workout

 Or any type of red wine for that matter.
 Research published in the Journal of Physiology found that the resveratrol found in most red wines can enhance exercise performance, improve muscle strength and heart function—all benefits similar to endurance training.